gammag4/pytorch_nvs_renderer/README.md

 ```

 Controls are WASD for forward, left, backward, right, left ctrl/space for down/up and mouse for camera movement.
-Press ESC once to free the mouse and press twice to close.
+Press ESC once to unlock the mouse and press twice to close.

 ## Adding models

 Crate a script similar to render_lvsm.py that outputs:

 - `device (str)`: The CUDA device used for rendering
-- `initial_cam_state`: Tuple `(x, y, z, rotX, rotY)` With initial camera position and rotation in x and y axis
+- `initial_cam_state`: Tuple `(x, y, z, rotX, rotY)` with initial camera position and rotation in x and y axis
-- `render(T: torch.Tensor): torch.Tensor`: Function that receives a 4x4 camera transformation tensor and returns the view with shape `(3, h, w)` rendered by the model at that position
+- `render(T: torch.Tensor): torch.Tensor`: Function that receives a 4x4 camera transformation tensor and returns the view with shape `(3, h, w)` rendered by the model at that pose

 Then do the usual configuration, build and run: